narsipra/kong-app/helm/kong-app/README.md

 The exact plugin settings may vary in your environment.
 The `secret` should always be changed for both configurations.

-After creating your secret, set its name in values.yaml, in the `.enterprise.rbac.session_conf_secret` and `.enterprise.portal.session_conf_secret` keys.
+After creating your secret, set its name in values.yaml in `.enterprise.rbac.session_conf_secret`.
+If you create a Portal configuration, add it at `env.portal_session_conf` using a secretKeyRef.

 ### Email/SMTP